intel-lab-lkp/linux/Documentation/dev-tools/container.rst

 1000 home directory.
 This shouldn't be an issue when running commands only in the kernel tree but it is worth highlighting here as it might matter for special corner cases.

+Group IDs (GID) follow the same logic as user IDs (UID).
+When specifying a UID via the ``--uid`` option or in the configuration file, the GID takes the same value as the UID by default.
+A specific GID can be set via ``--gid`` or the configuration file.

 .. note::